phxtao/phxtao.github.io/_pages/about.md

 I obtained my Ph.D. in Ecology from Tsinghua University in 2023, working with Prof [Yiqi Luo (Cornell)](https://cals.cornell.edu/yiqi-luo), and Prof [Xiaomeng Huang (Tsinghua)](http://faculty.dess.tsinghua.edu.cn/huangxiaomeng/zh_CN/index.htm) on soil organic carbon and AI, and B.S. in Environmental Science from Sun Yat-sen University in 2018.

 <span style="color:red; font-weight: bold;">
 I am actively seeking one postdoc, PhD students (starting from 2026 Spring or Fall), master/undergraduate interns, and visiting scholars to join my lab.
-Potential projects are listed in <a href="{{ site.baseurl }}/Opportunities/">Opportunities</a>.
-If you are interested in, please feel free to contact me via [Email](mailto: feng.tao@cornell.edu; phx.tao@gmail.com) with your CV.
+Potential projects are listed in <a href="{{ site.baseurl }}/opportunities/">Opportunities</a>.
+If you are interested in, please feel free to contact me via [Email](mailto: feng.tao@psu.edu; phx.tao@gmail.com) with your CV.
 </span>

 *****